 South Africa & Stellenbosch University, 2016

-I am a researcher who is interested in theology, particularly the field of New Testament.
-My research area is currently situated in John’s Gospel and it’s intersection with Christian Identity Formation.
+I am currently a researcher who is interested in theology, particularly the field of New Testament.
+My research area is situated in John’s Gospel and it’s intersection with Christian Identity Formation.
 I am particularly concerned about how biblical texts are involved in formulating identity.
 These texts are constructed to present Jesus Christ in various ways, and yet people in diverse contemporary settings read, believe, and interpret these scriptures.
 My aim is to develop hermeneutical models that can primarily assist African Christians articulate their faith within their ethnic identity, but also other indigenous peoples who grapple to make sense of the Gospel of Jesus Christ within their cultural context.

 My education background is in Theology, and I hold 3 theology degrees: a Bachelor Degree in Theology (BTh) (Honours included), and a Master of Theology (MTh) (New Testament) from Stellenbosch University; and a Master of Arts in Theological Studies (MATS) from Austin Presbyterian Theological Seminary.
 During this time I won various bursaries, such as: Recruitment Bursary for my 4 year undergraduate degree, HB Thom Bursary and Stellenbosch Merit Bursary in 2015-2016 for the Master's degree.
 Moreover, during my masters, I also won the prestigious Mandela Rhodes Scholarship in 2016.
 This scholarship allowed me to further enhance my personal and leadership development through the workshops we were expected to attend as part of the scholarship.
-In addition, the books that we were responsible to read for these workshops, also helped me grapple with social issues that currently affect people on the African context.
+In addition, the books that we were responsible to read for these workshops, also helped me grapple with social issues that currently affect people on the African continent.